Bidens paid 25.9% rate and earned $607,336, tax returns show

-Biden on Monday revived the long-standing presidential tradition of releasing his tax filings, in yet another contrast to his predecessor, former President Donald Trump.

-Biden and his wife, Jill, earned $607,336 last year while he was running for president.
+Biden and his wife, Jill, a teacher, earned $607,336 last year while he was running for president.
 That is down from $985,223 in 2019, when they primarily earned money from book sales, speeches and positions at the University of Pennsylvania and Northern Virginia Community College.

-The most recent IRS data indicates that the average federal income tax rate is just over 14%.
+Those income opportunities diminished because of the campaign.

+Biden’s predecessor, Donald Trump, declined to release his tax returns, a precedent that the new administration rejected.

 “I would expect that we will continue to release the president’s tax returns, as should be expected by every president of the United States,” White House press secretary Jen Psaki told reporters Monday ahead of the release.